CLEP now offers test takers the option to take a CLEP exam at home with remote proctoring. Below is more information about testing remotely.

 Additional accommodations are available for testing in test centers.

-If the above accommodations don’t meet your needs, contact CLEP Services at 800-257-9558 for information about other nonstandard testing options before you register through My Account.
+If the above accommodations don't meet your needs, contact CLEP Services at 800-257-9558 for information about other accommodation testing options before you register through My Account.

 Taking Exams with Remote Proctoring

 To take a CLEP exam with remote proctoring, you’ll need to do the following:

 - Review the remote proctoring equipment and environment requirements to make sure you can take a CLEP exam with remote proctoring.